University of Eastern Finland: International cooperation

 The University of Eastern Finland is an international research university with an extensive network of foreign partners.
 The university has concluded bilateral agreements on cooperation with approximately 70 universities abroad.
 Furthermore, the university is involved in several international networks and discipline-specific projects, and the university's teaching and research staff and students are active in participating in various mobility programmes.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Statistics

 The University of Eastern Finland has a total staff of about 3,200 and 16,000 students.

 The Finnish Ministry of Education and Culture granted the University of Eastern Finland the right to confer degrees in the field of law as from 1 August 2013, expanding the university's fields of study to a total of 13, and making the university the most multidisciplinary university in Finland.

 Rankings

 Since launching its operations in 2010, the University of Eastern Finland has appeared frequently, indeed annually, in several rankings listing the world's leading universities although losing position at almost every ranking in the last years.
 In the rankings of the world's top universities under 50 years of age published by QS World University Rankings and Times Higher Education World University Rankings, the University of Eastern Finland was ranked #71-80 by QS (2021), and 49th by THE (2019).

-In 2023, the University of Eastern Finland was ranked among the leading 601-800 universities in the world by Times Higher Education.
-In QS World University Rankings 2023, the University of Eastern Finland was ranked among the leading 551-560 universities in the world.
-In the 2020 Academic Ranking of World Universities published by Shanghai Jiao Tong University, the University of Eastern Finland was ranked among the leading 501–600 universities in the world., all reflecting a lower trend.
+In 2012, the University of Eastern Finland was ranked among the leading 300-350 universities in the world by Times Higher Education.
+In 2023, the University of Eastern Finland was ranked in the 601-800 universities in the world, with all indicators reflecting a poorer performance.
+Similarly, in 2012 it was ranked the 302 in the QS World University Rankings, a position that has been down to the 551-560 universities in the world.
+This trend started in 2015, overlapping in time with the mandate of Jukka Mönkkönen as rector of the university.
+In that year the university scored the 267 in the QS World University Rankings, its highest score, and it has descended positions since then.
+Similarly, in the 2020 Academic Ranking of World Universities published by Shanghai Jiao Tong University, the University of Eastern Finland was ranked among the leading 501–600 universities in the world, a position that has been reduced to the 601-700 in 2023.